Federal Drug Trafficking

 - That you possessed a certain weight of the controlled substance in question.
 If a specific law states that 28 ounces or more of cocaine is trafficking, then the government must prove that you actually possessed that amount.

-However, evidence related to revenues, assets, firearm possession, money laundering, and form of travel could also be relevant to how the government prosecutes drug trafficking and how a licensed criminal defense attorney responds.
+However, evidence related to revenues, assets, firearm possession, money laundering, and form of travel could also be relevant to how the government prosecutes federal drug trafficking and how a licensed criminal defense attorney responds.

 Since conviction and penalties require proof of specific drug types in specific amounts, the range of defenses are heavily fact dependent, meaning you want a licensed criminal defense attorney to examine your case.
 Defenses could include issues with how alleged drugs were tested for identification, contamination, mistakes in weighing, issues with purity, and potential constitutional issues related to how law enforcement searched and/or seized alleged drugs.